-26.5 Details Sheet
+26.6 Details Sheet

-This sheet shall show all landscape details, which are applicable to the project and not addressed in the Design Standards.
+This sheet shall show all landscape details, hardscape details and irrigation details, which are applicable to the project and not addressed in the Design Standards.

 The details sheet shall include a legend clearly depicting the symbology used in the irrigation plan sheets and an associative description for each entry.
 Additional information such as the nozzle schedule and irrigation zone / lateral schedule can be included on these sheets.